zhangdongdong7/scenarios/linux/lab-account-management/step3.md

 ![lab-account-management-3-1](assets/lab-account-management-3-1.png)

-Then you can use the `grep` command check it.
+Then we can use the `grep` command to check it.

 ```bash
 sudo grep -w 'joker' /etc/passwd | grep -w '/home/shiyanlou'